-The Georgia State University Library offers extended services to support Honors College students.
-Take a look at our FAQs to learn more about the University Library and the resources offered to Georgia State Honors College students.
+The Georgia State Library offers extended services to support Honors College students.
+Take a look at our FAQs to learn more about the University Library and the resources offered to Honors College students.

 Beginning a new research project can be daunting in many ways, but the University Library is here to help you.
 We are happy to help you to choose a research topic, locate sources relating to that topic, and find full-text resources.
-Are you confused about what a peer-reviewed source is, how to find a book in the building, or how to manage your citations?
-This basic research guide will help you to answer many of these questions via brief tutorials, or you can contact the Honors College Librarian, Sarah, for help.
+Are you confused about what a peer-reviewed source is, how to find a book in the building or how to manage your citations?
+Contact the Honors College Librarian for help.

 If you’re working on a specialized research topic in your discipline, consider contacting the library specialist for your subject area.
 One has been assigned to each department or major on campus, so regardless of your major or project, there’s an expert in the library who can help you with your research.
 You can converse with your specialist by phone or email, or come in for an in-person meeting.

-The fifth floor of the University Library is designated as silent space, and the Library is home to almost 60 group study rooms which can be reserved in advance (on the Web or via smartphone) or on the spot at the Research Support Desk on Library North 2.
+The fifth floor of the University Library is designated as silent space, and the Library is home to almost 60 group study rooms which can be reserved in advance (on the Web or via smartphone) or on the spot at the User Services Desk on Library North 1.
 (Please note that a room can only be reserved on the spot if one is available, so consider reserving in advance when possible.)
 You can also find group and individual seating and computers throughout the North and South Library buildings (which are connected via an indoor link that goes over Decatur Street).

-If you can’t find a computer in the Library or if you need to check out a laptop, you can check out laptops or netbooks at the Circulation Desk on the first floor of Library North.
-You can also check out flip cameras and graphing and scientific calculators at the Circulation Desk.
+If you can’t find a computer in the Library or if you need to check out a laptop, you can check out laptops or iPads at the Technology Support Desk in Library North 2.
+You can also check out flip cameras and graphing and scientific calculators at the Technology Support Desk.